 For many freelancers, feedback only comes when they’ve messed up – this shouldn’t be the case.
 You should always be asking for feedback during key stages of your work.

 After a chunk of work is done, ask for opinions about the product.
-Toiling for hours doing work only to figure out that you’ve done the wrong thing is not only stressful, but it’s also a big time waster as well.
+Toiling for hours doing work only to figure out that you’ve done the wrong thing is stressful.
+It’s also a big time-waster.

 See Related: Mistakes to Avoid When You Hire Freelance Lawyers